Is the quotient system an ADHD test?

 Ari Tuckman: It is a high-tech version of continuous performance tasks (CPTs), psychological tests that have been around for decades.
-The test gives data to the clinician about the core symptoms of attention deficit hyperactivity disorder (ADD/ADHD): hyperactivity, impulsivity, and inattention.
+The test gives data to the clinician about the core symptoms of attention deficit hyperactivity disorder: hyperactivity, impulsivity, and inattention.

 Who administers the test, and how long does it take to complete?